zhuangxm/clj-rpc/README.md

 ```

 this example mean we export a function + - of the clojure.core

-but the client must supply a token that can get context, and
+And the client must supply a token that can get context, and
 the (get-in context [:username]) must equal the first parameter of
 invoke.